 - Be enrolled at least half time in an eligible degree-granting program or school.

-- Be either a U.S. citizen or permanent resident.
+- Be either a U.S. citizen or a permanent resident.

 - Be legally considered an adult in their state of residence.

 Eligibility requirements vary by LendKey’s 13,000-plus partners, which are made up of banks and credit unions.
 But the company will only match you with offers for which you are eligible.

 Who is this loan good for?

 LendKey is an especially good option for borrowers interested in taking some of the work out of loan comparison.
 The network allows you to easily compare multiple offers from hundreds of smaller lenders that offer competitive rates and great customer service.